Religious views of Fidel Castro: Criticism of aspects of religion

-In Oliver Stone's documentary Comandante, Castro states, "I have never been a believer", and has total conviction that there is only one life.
 Pope John XXIII clashed with Castro in 1962 after Castro suppressed Catholic institutions in Cuba, and this led to later claims on the internet that Castro had been excommunicated.
 However, it appears that these claims are apocryphal.
 Castro has criticized what he sees as elements of the Bible that have been used to justify the oppression of both women and people of African descent throughout history.

 Treatment of religious issues as leader of Cuba

+In his 1972 speech to Christians for Socialism in Chile, Castro called for an alliance between Christians and socialists:

+Castro reaffirmed this stance in his speech to Jamaican Council of Churches in 1977, stating that "are no contradictions between the aims of religion and the aims of socialism".
+Castro clarified that while public education in Cuba was to have "an orientation that opposes the religious view in the fields of philosophy or history", he does not oppose the import of religious publications to Cuba and would finance individual churches if the local community requested one.
+He claimed that the Cuban revolution was unique in that it had "few conflicts with religion", which he ascribed to the "astuteness of church leaders, the growing number of progressive Christians, as well as to the desire of the Cuban government not to present the Revolution as an enemy of religion."

-During a visit of Jesse Jackson in 1984, Castro accompanied him to a Methodist Church service where he even spoke from the pulpit with a Bible before him, an event that marked a beginning of increased openness towards Christianity in Cuba.
+During a visit of Jesse Jackson in 1984, Castro accompanied him to a Methodist church service where he even spoke from the pulpit with a Bible before him, an event that marked further openness towards Christianity in Cuba.

 In 1992, Castro agreed to loosen restrictions on religion, and even permitted church-going Catholics to join the Communist Party of Cuba.
 He began describing his country as "secular", rather than as "atheist".
 Pope John Paul II visited Cuba in 1998, the first visit by a reigning pontiff to the island.
 Castro and the Pope appeared side by side in public on several occasions during the visit.
 Castro wore a dark blue business suit, rather than fatigues, in his public meetings with the Pope, and treated him with reverence and respect.

-In December 1998, Castro formally re-instated Christmas Day as the official celebration for the first time since its abolition by the Communist Party in 1969.
+In December 1998, Castro formally re-instated Christmas Day as the official celebration for the first time since its abolition by the Communist Party of Cuba in 1969.
 Cubans were again allowed to mark Christmas as a holiday, and to openly hold religious processions.
 The Pope sent a telegram to Castro, thanking him for restoring Christmas as a public holiday.